oracle-livelabs/em-omc/enterprise-manager/emcc/em-fleet-maintenance-patching/em-fleet-maintenance-patching.md

     <copy>sh update_finance.sh</copy>
     ```
     ![](images/emcli-update.png "emcli cleanup ")

-    Where:
-      -  Name – Name of the operation.
-This is a logical name and should be kept unique Purpose – There are standard purposes defined which can be performed by Fleet Operations.
-“UPDATE\_DB” is one of them.

 3. Verify that the update has been completed successfully before proceeding with any cleanup action, Same as done in step \#8, this should complete within 10\~15 minutes.